-TELECOMMUNICATIONS 3310.
+RADIO/TELEVISION 3310.
 BROADCAST WRITING AND ANNOUNCING.

 A look at the responsibilities and skills required for writing and performing scripts for both radio and television.
-Spring.
+Spring, even.

-Prerequisite: TEL 2319, 2329.
+Prerequisite: RTV 2319, 2329.

-TELECOMMUNICATIONS 3319.
+RADIO/TELEVISION 3319.
 TELEVISION PRODUCTION II.

 Continued, in-depth experience in television production with a look at current trends in the broadcast industry.
-Spring.
+Spring, odd.

-Prerequisite: TEL 2319.
+Prerequisite: RTV 2319.

-TELECOMMUNICATIONS 3329.
-RADIO PRODUCTION AND MANAGEMENT.
+RADIO/TELEVISION 3329.
+RADIO, TELEVISION AND CABLE MANAGEMENT.

-An in-depth examination of the process of radio production and management.
-The course covers the necessary topics for on-air personalities such as how to prepare a radio show, as well as information about the day-to-day operations of a station.
-Fall.
+An in-depth examination of the process of RTV and Cable management.
+The course covers the financial, technical, and day-to-day operations of a RTV and Cable system.
+Fall, odd.

-Prerequisite: TEL 2329 or consent of instructor.
-Three semester hours
+Prerequisite: RTV 1311 or consent of instructor.

-TELECOMMUNICATIONS 3331.
+RADIO/TELEVISION 3331.
 ADVERTISING.

 A study of advertising as a part of the promotional mix in the marketing system.
 The relationship of advertising to business strategy, the social influence of advertising campaigns, costs and the media are studied.
-Cross-credited with PRL 3331 and MKT 3331.
-Credit will not be given for TEL 3331, PRL 3331 and MKT 3331.
+Cross-credited with JOU 3331, PRL 3331 and MKT 3331.
+Only three credit hours will be awarded for JOU 3331, RTV 3331, PRL 3331 and MKT 3331.
 Fall.